Thiggel/Monotonic-Early-Exit/blogpost.md

 In this equation, $\mathbf{H}_S^i$ denotes the hidden state in the shallow module (before the early exit point), and $\mathbf{H}_D^{m(i)}$ denotes the corresponding hidden state in the deep module (after the early exit point). $m(i)$ is usually chosen to successively map the layers in both the shallow and deep modules to one another starting from the end.
 That is to say, the last layers are mapped to each other, as are the second to last layers, and so on.

-## 2. What happens inside an Early-Exiting network?
+## 2. What happens inside an Early Exiting network?

-### Do Early-Exiting Networks Behave Monotonically?
+### Do Early Exiting Networks Behave Monotonically?

 Now, let's dive deeper into a key assumption underlying early exiting methods: the monotonicity assumption.
 This assumption posits that as a model processes a token through more layers, its confidence in the prediction for that token should steadily increase.
 In simpler terms, the more computation the model performs on a token sequence, the more certain it becomes about its prediction.